 Websites that stray too far from expected layouts risk confusing their visitors.
 There is a certain amount of credibility involved with simple website design that adheres to expected conventions.
 When your website is both familiar and easy to navigate, it erases the learning curve and speeds up the process of a visitor becoming a customer.

 If your website does not adhere to standard web design patterns, no one is going to marvel at your innovation.
 They’ll only be left wondering why certain buttons or pieces of information were not where they expected them to be.

 5. Simple website design is universally appealing

-A 2018 study by Google proved that visually complex websites are consistently rated as less appealing than websites with simple website design.
+A study by Google proved that visually complex websites are consistently rated as less appealing than websites with simple website design.
 A simple website design is able to quickly establish trust with your website visitors.
-Meanwhile, websites that contain too many images or different colors and fonts tend to look spammy.
+Meanwhile, websites that contain too many images or different colors and fonts tend to give off a spammy first impression.

 No matter who your target audience is, they are more likely to be able to trust and easily navigate your website if it has a minimalist style.
 Older audiences can sometimes have a difficult time reading fancy fonts, text over brightly colored backgrounds, and heavy blocks of text without a lot of white space.
 Likewise, younger audiences are even more likely to be distracted by an overabundance of images and videos.
 The best way to optimize your website for all audiences is to simplify it.